 Although Bangalore has quickly developed into a commercial hub, its rich cultural heritage should not be forgotten.
 Across the city, one can see temples that date back thousands of years.
 Most of these temples are built in the traditional Dravidian architectural style, though a few exhibit a modern facade.

-Out of the many temples in Bangalore that you can visit, we have picked the 10 best.
+Out of the many famous temples in Bangalore that you can visit, we have picked the 10 best.
 It doesn’t matter whether you are religious or just interested in architecture, you surely will have a pleasant experience at any of these temples.

 Famous Temples in Bangalore